Newcastle, New South Wales: British exploration

-In September 1797, Lieutenant John Shortland became the first European settler to explore the area.
-His discovery of the area was largely accidental; as he had been sent in search of a number of convicts who had seized a locally built vessel called Cumberland as she was sailing from Sydney Cove.
-While returning, Lt.
-Shortland entered what he later described as "a very fine river", which he named after New South Wales' Governor John Hunter.
-He returned with reports of the deep-water port and the area's abundant coal.
-Over the next two years, coal mined from the area was the New South Wales colony's first export.
+Over a year later, in September 1797, Lieutenant John Shortland explored the area and named the Hunter River.
+This was largely accidental, as he had been sent to the region in search of a number of convicts who had seized a vessel called Cumberland while it was sailing from Sydney Cove.
+Leiutenant Shortland entered what he later described as "a very fine river", which he named after New South Wales' Governor John Hunter.
+He returned with reports of the deep-water port and the area's abundant resources of coal and cedar.